microsoftgraph/msgraph-sample-azurefunction-csharp/tutorial/05-implement-webhook.md

     :::code language="csharp" source="../demo/GraphTutorial/Notify.cs" id="NotifySnippet":::

-Consider what this code is doing.
+### Review the code in Notify.cs

+Take a moment to consider what the code in **Notify.cs** does.

-- The `Notify` function checks for the presence of a `validationToken` query parameter.
+- The `Run` function checks for the presence of a `validationToken` query parameter.
 If that parameter is present, it processes the request as a [validation request](https://docs.microsoft.com/graph/webhooks#notification-endpoint-validation), and responds accordingly.
 - If the request is not a validation request, the JSON payload is deserialized into a `NotificationList`.
 - Each notification in the list is checked for the expected client state value, and is processed.
 - The message that triggered the notification is retrieved with Microsoft Graph.